 THIS DATE IN HISTORY: April 24

-1996: In one of the wildest games in the history of the Stanley Cup Playoffs, Petr Nedved scores his second goal of the game at 19:15 of the fourth overtime to give the Pittsburgh Penguins a 3-2 victory against the Washington Capitals at the Capital Centre in Game 4 of the Eastern Conference Quarterfinals.
+1996: The Pittsburgh Penguins win one of the wildest games in the history of the Stanley Cup Playoffs when Petr Nedved scores his second goal of the game at 19:15 of the fourth overtime for a 3-2 victory against the Washington Capitals at Capital Centre in Game 4 of the Eastern Conference Quarterfinals.

 The Penguins lose starting goaltender Tom Barrasso after the first period with back spasms and trail 2-0, but tie the game on goals by Jaromir Jagr and Nedved.
 The Penguins also survive a game misconduct to Mario Lemieux late in the second period and a penalty shot by Washington's Joe Juneau at 15:44 of the second overtime -- Ken Wregget stops the first overtime penalty shot in Stanley Cup history.